Psalm 18:13

-13 The LORD also 1thundered in the heavens, and the Most High uttered his 2voice, hailstones and coals of fire.
+13 The Lord also 1thundered in the heavens, and the Most High uttered his 2voice, hailstones and coals of fire.

-Psalms 18:13 Meaning and Commentary
+Psalm 18:13 Meaning and Commentary

 Psalms 18:13